umap-project/umap/docs/settings.md

 #### MEDIA_ROOT

-Where uMap should datalayers and icons, must be consistent with your Nginx configuration.
+Where uMap should store your datalayers and icons, must be consistent with your Nginx configuration.

 #### SECRET_KEY